OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 from Aroer, which is on the edge of the Valley of the Arnon, with the city in the middle of the valley, and all the plain of Medeba as far as Dibon;

 ## Joshua 13:10
-and all the cities of Sihon king of the Amorites, who reigned in Heshbon, as far as the border of the Ammonites;
+and all the cities of Sihon king of the Amorites, who reigned in Heshbon, extending to the border of the Ammonites;

 ## Joshua 13:11
 and Gilead, and the territory of the Geshurites and Maacathites, and all Mount Hermon, and all Bashan as far as Salecah;